 The BPEL Process Service Component can be a Client who sends the request to the service and receives the response back or it could be the service who accepts the request and returns the response to the Client.

-Example: The user clicks on the application to get the list of employee in a particular department.
+Consider an example for synchronous transaction in SOA Composite application where user clicks on the application to get the list of employee in a particular department.
 In this scenario, the Department No. is the input from the Client and list of Employee will be the response sent back by the called service.

 If the synchronous transaction uses BPEL Process as the Client, it needs to have the Invoke Activity.
 The port on the client side is used to send the request data to the Target Service and to receive the response (using the Reply Activity).
 The WSDL in the Client side BPEL Process Services defines the interaction depicting the portType, operation.

 If the synchronous transaction uses BPEL Process as the Service, it needs to have the Receive Activity.
 The Service will execute the data as per the received request and returns either the Response or the Fault Message in case of any error occurred while processing the data.
-The WSDL in the Service side BPEL Process Services defines the interaction depicting the details including the fault defined
+The WSDL in the Service side BPEL Process Services defines the interaction depicting the details including the fault defined.

-Invoking the Asynchronous Process:
+Synchronous Transaction Invoking the Asynchronous Process:

 If the synchronous transaction using the BPEL Process invokes an Asynchronous Process, then it will not have processed successfully as the callback response message is not acknowledge by the synchronous BPEL Process ad it will be timed out.